 How do you respond when a student doesn’t understand something?

-One thing I do is I have students work in small learning teams — so what happens is I’ll give a formative instruction, see who’s struggling, pull them aside to work with them on the content during a project.
+One thing I do is I have students work in small learning teams.
+I’ll give an instruction, see who’s struggling, pull them aside to work with them on the content during a project.
 Something that I tried last year was having a co-teaching model —so students would teach students, and sometimes they just feel more comfortable doing that.
 It might just click more, because their peers can relate the materials to things they know about.
 Another thing is that I always give students my cell, so that they can text me at any time.
 Sometimes I’ll get a text so late at night.
 I won’t give them the answer but I’ll help them, I’ll ask them questions to make them think about the problem a different way.